Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Numerical Experiments

 \subsection{Synthetic Experiments}

 Each synthetic experiment is defined by an expected percentage of barren plateaus in the optimization landscape whose domain is set as the two-dimensional rectangular area $[0, 1] \times [0, 1]$.
 The synthetic function is constructed as the output of a smoothing spline interpolation on a set of $(x, y, z)$ points, using the procedure described in App. \ref{app:synthetic_function_generation}.
+The synthetic functions generated in this way are noiseless and smooth.